Literacy for Life - Individual

 Literacy for Life is a psychological service that is overseen by a registered member of the College of Psychologists of Ontario.
 As such, this program may be eligible for reimbursement by private insurance/group benefit plans.

 The Placement Test is completed by a Psychologist or Psychological Associate during the initial session (one hour) to identify the appropriate starting point in terms of knowledge and skills, pace, and approach for the student.
-The fee for the Placement Assessment is based on the recommended fee guidelines published by the Ontario Psychological Association (OPA) which is currently $225 per hour.
+The fee for the Placement Assessment is $250.

 Afterwards, hourly intervention sessions are billed at a rate of $175 per hour, which is below the recommended OPA rate.
 If you have private insurance, you are encouraged to inquire about the specifics of your plan, and how much coverage you have for a Registered Psychologist/Registered Psychological Associate, as you may be eligible for reimbursement.
 We are also happy to provide you with an estimate/sample receipt to submit to your provider, should you be unsure as to some of your policy details.